cdapio/cdap/cdap-docs/user-guide/source/data-preparation/index.rst

 Data Preparation (also known as "Data Prep") allows you to parse, transform, cleanse, blend, and consolidate data for analysis.
-A combination of a CDAP service and transform, it allows you to ensure that data is consistent and high-quality by allowing you to perform data transformations with visual feedback.
-You can immediately run the resulting transformations at big data scale in minutes.
+A combination of a CDAP service and transform, it let you ensure that data is consistent and high-quality by enabling you to perform data transformations with immediate visual feedback.
+You can then run the resulting transformations at big data scale within minutes.

-Data Prep performs data cleansing, transformation, and filtering using a set of instructions called "directives".
-Directives to manipulate the data are generated either using an interactive visual tool or are manually entered.
+Data Prep performs the data cleansing, transformation, and filtering using a set of instructions called *directives*.
+Directives to manipulate the data are generated either by using an interactive visual tool or by being entered manually.

 .. image:: /_images/data-preparation/data-preparation.png
-   :width: 5in
+   :width: 8in
-   :align: center